michael-fawzy/DSND1-Write-a-Data-Science-Blog-Post/readme.md

 ## Files
 > The current repo was created specifically for the 1st project in the Data Scientist Nanodegree "Write a Data Science Blog Post".
 It contains the following files:
 	1. Ford_GoBike.ipynb: This is the original file where all the work was done.
 	2. Ford_GoBike.html: The HTML version of the previous file.
 	3. Readme file: A file to provide project description and summary of the results.
-4. Medium Blog Post.
-An MS Word file used to write the post before publishing it on Medium.
+	4. Medium Blog Post: An MS Word file used to write the post before publishing it on Medium.

 ## Dataset